continuous-symmetry-measure/csm/README.md

 ### Build Instructions: Linux

-The easiest way to install the CSM is through [Docker](https://hub.docker.com/r/teamcsm/csm/tags).
+Because installing openbabel correctly is a delicate and bug-prone process, an alternative method of installing CSM is available using [PyPI](https://pypi.org/project/csm/).
+Please note that this is an older version of the software.

-Because installing openbabel correctly is a delicate and bug-prone process, an alternative method of installing CSM is available using Conda, and is described in the file conda_install_instructions.txt
+The newest version is available through [Docker](https://hub.docker.com/r/teamcsm/csm/tags).

 ## Credits

 **Science/Math:**

-Prof. Inbal Tuvi-Arad, Department of Natural Sciences, The Open University of Israel
+* Prof. Inbal Tuvi-Arad, Department of Natural Sciences, The Open University of Israel

-Dr. Gil Alon, Department of Mathematics and Computer Science, The Open University of Israel
+* Dr. Gil Alon, Department of Mathematics and Computer Science, The Open University of Israel

-Prof. David Avnir, Institute of Chemistry, The Hebrew University of Jerusalem
+* Prof. David Avnir, Institute of Chemistry, The Hebrew University of Jerusalem

 **Programming:**

-The Research Software Company (researchsoftware.co.il)
+* The Research Software Company

-**Testing, scripts and additional technical support:**
+**Testing, scripts, and additional technical support:**

-Sagiv Barhoom,The Open University of Israel
+* Sagiv Barhoom, The Open University of Israel

 **Intensive testing:**

-Yaffa Shalit, The Open University of Israel
+* Yaffa Shalit, Department of Natural Sciences, The Open University of Israel

-The code for the hungarian algorithm is copyright (c) 2012, Jacob Frelinger
+* The code for the Hungarian algorithm is copyright (c) 2012, Jacob Frelinger

 ## Contact ##

-For questions about the code, feature requests, and bug reports, feel free to use the [CoSyM website users group](https://groups.google.com/g/csm-openu).
+For questions about the code, feature requests, and bug reports, feel free to use [the CoSyM website users group](https://groups.google.com/g/csm-openu).

 ## License ##
 This project is provided under the GPL 2 license.
 See `LICENSE.txt` for more information.